-The subject element Retail Design covers basic theories and methods in visualisation, design processes and experience design for commercial spaces.
+The subject element Retail Design covers basic theories and methods in visualisation, design processes and experience design for commercial spaces with balanced consideration for circulare opportunities and the green transition of the fashion and lifestyle industry.

-- have knowledge about guidelines and the correlation between strategic, tactical and operational level in a company - be able to understand practice and design of value-creating user experiences as an interaction between space, employees, users, brand and the culture of the retail company.
+- have knowledge about guidelines and the correlation between strategic, tactical and operational level in a company. - be able to understand practice and design of value-creating user experiences as an interaction between space, employees, users, brand and the culture of the retail company with a balanced consideration for the green transition.

-- be able to use the methods and tools central to the subject area in a commercial and value-creating context - be able to assess the significance of retail design to innovative, sustainable and commercial projects and assignments - be able to develop guidelines and store designs for the concept as well as communicate practice-based suggestions and ideas in a concept.
+- be able to use the methods and tools central to the subject area in development of valuecreating solutions. - be able to assess the significance of retail design importance in developing projects and assignments with consideration for commercial and sustainable opportunities. - be able to develop guidelines and store designs for the concept as well as communicate practice-based suggestions and ideas in a concept with consideration for resource- and environmental sustainable solutions

-- be able to handle a development-oriented design process - be able to take part in disciplinary and interdisciplinary development work in retail that communicates value-creating user experiences - be able to acquire knowledge, skills and competences in relation to design and development of value-creating retail concepts using a structured approach
+- be able to handle a development-oriented design process with consideration for the sustainability and use of resources. - be able to take part in disciplinary and interdisciplinary development work in retail that communicates value-creating user experiences. - be able to acquire knowledge, skills and competences in relation to design and development of value-creating retail concepts using a structured approach.

 The learning objectives for the local subject element are tested at the 4th semester speciality exam or the 4th semester elective exam.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.